Lightning-AI/pytorch-lightning/docs/source/starter/style_guide.rst

 ###########
-Style guide
+Style Guide
 ###########

 A main goal of Lightning is to improve readability and reproducibility.
-Imagine looking into any GitHub repo, finding a lightning module and knowing exactly where to look to find the things you care about.
+Imagine looking into any GitHub repo or a research project, finding a lightning module and knowing exactly where to look to find the things you care about.

 The goal of this style guide is to encourage Lightning code to be structured similarly.